openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: OPTIONAL.
 Format of the Credential to be issued.
 If not present, the issuer will determine the Credential format based on the client's format default.
 * `proof` OPTIONAL.
 JSON Object containing proof of possession of the key material the issued Credential shall be bound to.
-The `proof` object MUST contain the following `proof_type` element which determines its structure:
+The `proof` object MUST contain a `proof_type` element of type JSON string which determines its structure.

-  * `proof_type`: REQUIRED.
-JSON String denoting the proof type.
+* `acceptance_token`: OPTIONAL.
+A JSON string containing a token used to refer to a previously lodged credential issuance request.
+The wallet sends this parameter to retrieve the credential request with this previous credential issuance request.
+This parameter MUST NOT be present when `type` is present.

 This specification defines the following values for `proof_type`: